Gravitate-Health/swagger-deployment/README.md

 kubectl apply -f YAMLs/001_keycloak-api-configmap.yaml
 ```

-Then apply the swagger deployment with the nuimber of replicas needed
+Then apply the swagger deployment with the number of replicas needed

 ```bash
 kubectl apply -f YAMLs/002_swagger-deployment.yaml
 ```

-To set up the service and the virtual service for Istio
+To set up the service and the virtual service for Istio run

 ```bash
 kubectl apply -f YAMLs/003_swagger-service.yaml